40 Dinner Ideas That Don't Need a Recipe

 This refreshing Middle Eastern salad is beyond tasty and takes less than 20 minutes to make.
 Start your culinary adventure by tossing the chicken on a hot skillet and seasoning it with your favorite spices.
 While it's cooking, drain and rinse a can of chickpeas and combine them with the vegetables.
 Once the chicken is cooked and cooled, add it to the bean and vegetable mixture, and sprinkle everything with pepper, parsley, vinegar, and oil, and serve over a bed of your favorite greens.

-Use the leftover mixture to make a pita for the next day’s lunch!
-Looking for even more meal prep ideas?
-Check out these 25 Tips for Meal Prep Sunday!
+Use the leftover mixture to make a pita for the next day's lunch.

 Turkey Burgers, Sweet Potato Fries & Roasted Asparagus

 What You'll Need: Pre-formed raw turkey burgers, dry rosemary, garlic powder, ground pepper, sliced sweet potatoes, paprika, asparagus, extra virgin olive oil, your favorite salad green, sliced tomato

 To make this better-for-you "cookout," throw the turkey burgers on a grill pan and season with rosemary, garlic powder, and ground pepper—this should all be happening while your oven is pre-heating to 450 degrees Fahrenheit.
 Next, chop the sweet potatoes and snap the ends off the asparagus.
 Lay each veggie on their own bake pan and drizzle both with some olive oil and pepper, and give the spuds a dusting of paprika.

 Instead of serving your burger on a bun, enjoy it with some lettuce and tomato—you know, the stuff you typically find snuggled up with your burger in between the bread.
 Your body doesn't need the additional carbs when it's already getting a potent punch of the nutrient from the taters.